bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

   class="rounded-lg border overflow-hidden relative">
 </div>

-This means The Angle, the one I've been looking for, is $2 \angle DEA$, or $2 \text{cos}^{-1}\frac{\sqrt{3}}{3}$.
+This means The Angle, the one I've been looking for, is $2 \angle DEA$, or $2 \cdot \text{cos}^{-1}\frac{\sqrt{3}}{3}$.
 Which in degrees is about 109.47122063449069&deg;.
 So there you go.

 ## A much simpler answer

 If you're familiar with this problem, or you're just much cleverer than me, you likely read the above with some powerful bemusement, knowing that there is a _much_ simpler way to solve it.

 After figuring out my own method, as described above, I went and looked for other methods.
-What I found was something very tidy, based on a key insight that it's possible to inscribe a tetrahedron within a cube.
+What I found was something very tidy, based on a key insight that it's possible to inscribe a regular tetrahedron within a cube.

 <div
   id="scene-cubeInscribedWireframe"